isomerpages/ogp-toolkit/_start-here/Intro to the pack/Overview.md

 Welcome to the **OneUnifiedSystem Starter Pack**!
 This is an open resource to all public officers.

 #### What is this starter pack for?
 Many agencies are looking to modernize their legacy systems.
-This can be a daunting task for the public officer faced with this challenges, especially for large agencies with a large number of complex workflows.
+This is daunting for any public officer tasked with this challenge, especially in large agencies with a large number of complex workflows.

+Officers always say that they need *one unified system*, but what does that mean?
+Is that the best approach?
 Where do I start?
 How do I make a plan?
 What are some best practices?
 How do I write a good tender?

 This starter pack is meant to help the layman public officer get started on some of these questions.